qmk/qmk_firmware/keyboards/giabalanaipico/keymaps/noled/readme.md

-# The fancy LED ver. for giabalanaipico.
+# The full functional ver. without LED, for giabalanaipico.
-#          Power consumption might exceed 5 V * 500 mA = 2.5 W or so.